rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

   is correct.
 The formatting check is also automatically run by the Tidy tool mentioned above.

-  Example: `./x.py fmt --check` checks formatting an exits with an error if formatting is needed.
+  Example: `./x.py fmt --check` checks formatting and exits with an error if formatting is needed.

   Example: `./x.py fmt` runs rustfmt on the codebase.